kunj24/Wunderlust/README.md

 ## Features in Detail

-### Property Listings
+### Hotel Listings
-- Grid layout displaying property images, titles, prices, and locations
+- Grid layout displaying hotel images, titles, prices, and locations
 - Responsive design that works on all device sizes
-- Each listing card shows key information and links to detailed view
+- Each hotel listing card shows key information and links to detailed view

-### Listing Management
+### Hotel Listing Management
-- Authenticated users can create new listings
+- Authenticated users can create new hotel listings
-- Property owners can edit and delete their listings
+- Hotel owners can edit and delete their listings
 - Form validation ensures data integrity

 ### Review System
 - Star rating system (1-5 stars)
 - Comment functionality for detailed feedback
 - Users can only delete their own reviews
-- Reviews are displayed on listing detail pages
+- Reviews are displayed on hotel listing detail pages

 ### User Experience
 - Flash messages for success/error feedback